rmp135/BrainFeck/README.md

 `npm run test`

-If you want to run the tests in watch mode.

-`yarn test-watch`

-or

-`npm run test-watch`

 ## Build

 The following minifies the codebase and runs it through babel, shimming the `UInt8Array` to allow for older browsers to use the functional methods.